Learning Dexterous Grasping with Object-Centric Visual Affordances: Introduction

 Our main contribution is to learn closed loop dexterous grasping policies with object-centric visual affordances.
 We demonstrate our idea with the 30 DoF AdroitHand model~\cite{kumar2013fast} in the MuJoCo physics simulator~\cite{todorov2012mujoco}.
-We train the visual affordance model from images annotated for human grasp regions ~\cite{Brahmbhatt_2019_CVPR}.
-Importantly, image annotations are a much lighter form of supervision than state-action trajectories from expert demonstrations.
+We train the visual affordance model from images annotated for human grasp regions~\cite{Brahmbhatt_2019_CVPR}.
+Importantly, image annotations are a much lighter form of supervision than state-action trajectories from today's status quo expert demonstrations.

-In experiments with 40 objects, we show our approach yields significantly better quality grasps compared to other pure RL models unaware of the human affordance prior.
-The learned grasping policies are stable under hostile external forces and robust to changes in the objects' physical properties (mass, scale).
-Furthermore, our approach significantly improves the sample efficiency of learning process, for a 3$\times$ speed up in training despite having no state-action demonstrations.
+In experiments with 40 objects, we show our approach yields significantly better quality grasps compared to other pure RL models unaware of the human affordance prior, even in the presence of sensor and actuation noise. \cc{The learned grasping policies are stable under hostile external forces and robust to changes in the objects' physical properties (mass, scale).} Furthermore, our approach significantly improves the sample efficiency of learning process, for a 3$\times$ speed up in training despite having no state-action demonstrations.
 Finally, we show our agent generalizes to pick up object instances never encountered in training.
 For example, though trained to pick up a hammer, the model leverages partial visual regularities to pick up an axe.
 Our results offer a promising step towards agents that learn by \emph{watching} how people use real-world objects, without requiring information about the human operator's body.